-This degree can serve as a springboard for graduate work in a specific health-related field or lead to various occupations in the health field.
+This 4-year degree program can serve as a springboard for graduate work in a specific health-related field or lead to various occupations in the health field.
 Several public and private universities and colleges offer these B.S. degrees in health sciences that may also include fieldwork training for hands-on experience.
 Concentrations are available in several fields.
 Applicants typically only need a high school diploma; however, degree completion programs that require an associate's degree are also available.

 In a health sciences bachelor's degree program, students can gain broad knowledge about the health field by studying natural and social sciences, mathematics, professional development and humanities.
 Students also study issues within the healthcare industry, such as policy, healthcare operations and medical ethics.

 Because health sciences incorporate a vast field, some B.S. in Health Sciences programs allow students to select a concentration, such as pre-physical therapy or environmental health.
 Earning a certificate in a health specialty is another way some programs allow students to customize their education to meet their career goals.
 Internship opportunities are often available to provide students with professional experience.
 Topics in a program may include:

 - Community health